Michigan vs. Indiana NCAA Football Odds, Plays and Insights | November 6, 2021

 Indiana Stats and Trends

-- Indiana has two wins against the spread in eight games this year.
+- Indiana has two wins against the spread in eight games this season.

-- The Hoosiers have yet to cover the spread this year when underdogs by 20 points or more.
+- This season, the Hoosiers are winless ATS when entering a game as an underdog of 20 points or more.

 - Indiana's games this season have hit the over on five of eight set point totals (62.5%).

-- Indiana is 2-2 against the spread and 2-2 overall in games when it puts up more than 17.1 points.
+- Indiana is 2-2 against the spread and 2-2 overall when the team notches more than 17.1 points.

-- When Indiana amasses more than 311 yards, the team is 2-3 against the spread and 2-3 overall.

-- The Hoosiers have 12 giveaways this season, while the Wolverines have 12 takeaways .
+- The Hoosiers have 12 turnovers this season, equal to the number of takeaways for the Wolverines.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.